The range of sensory services offered include:

-- Descriptive analysis
+- Quantitative descriptive analysis

 - Consumer preference studies

-For specific information on suitability, pricing and volumes required on all sensory services please call us on (08) 8313 6600 or email@example.com.
+For specific information on suitability, pricing and volumes required on all sensory services please contact (08) 8313 6600 or email@example.com.

 Consumer testing, measuring liking for a set of wines using selected but untrained individuals, allows an understanding of the influence of sensory properties on acceptance.
 A relatively large group of consumers from outside the AWRI is recruited based on demographic and wine consumption criteria and rating for degree of liking is carried out under controlled conditions.
 Our experienced team even has the ability to run consumer testing in international markets.